jmduke/jmduke-jekyll/_posts/2019-03-11-tips-on-technical-interviews.md

 I don't mean this glibly!
 I have in my entire life not met a single engineer who *likes* the way a conventional tech interview works.
 I think [my current employer](https://stripe.com) does a lot of things very well (no whiteboard coding, no algorithmic shibboleths, no manhole-cover questions) and I still think there are tremendous flaws.

 **Being good at technical interviews is a different skill than being good at software development**.
-It's a very shitty truth, but it is true!
-And the best way to get better at it is to *practice*.
+This is shitty, but it's true.
+So many folks I've talked to have said something along the lines of *I'm a great programmer, I just don't interview well* and that's because those are activities whose Venn diagrams of competence overlap much less than folks assume.

+The antidote to this is *practice*.
+Go through *Cracking the Coding Interview*; whiteboard some architectures with friends or fellow classmates; it gets more comfortable with time and experience.

 ### Speaking of which, want a mock interview?